Stories from Academic Year in America

 Lastly, the real benefit of having an exchange student is developing a lasting relationship.
 Having Ga-Won as part of our family has been a wonderful and exciting adventure.
 We shared many good times together and created memories that will stay with us forever.
 We are even planning on going to Korea to visit her.
 All in all it was an amazing year.
 So the answer to the question as to why we would have an exchange student, is why not?

-Host Families host dad, host family, why host
+Host Family Stories host dad, host family, why host

 Leave a Reply Cancel reply